zuedev/eldragiir.guide/eldragiir/rulesets/dungeons-dragons-5th-edition.md

 ---
+thumbnail: /assets/dungeons_-_dragons_5th_edition_logo.png
 title: Dungeons & Dragons (5th Edition)
-thumbnail: /assets/dungeons_-_dragons_5th_edition_logo.png
+description: We use all standard D&D 5e rules, though we have made some changes for our own games.
 ---
-# Rules

-We use all standard D&D 5e rules, though we have made some changes for our own games.

 ## Core Mechanics

 ### New Ability Score